NohaFahmi/FrontendTask/README.md

 - Added the ng-zorro-antd library for the UI components.
 - Created the login page and integrated with [firebase authentication](https://firebase.google.com/docs/auth) to provide the login functionality.
 - Created the header component and added the login/logout buttons, the cart button and the search input.
+- Added the functionality of log out: user Can log out from the header component by clicking on the user avatar.
 - Created the landing page and integrated with the [DummyJson API](https://dummyjson.com/)  to get the products' data.
 - Implemented the token interceptor to add the token to the request header.
 - Created the filtering and sorting functionality.